Choosing an Individual Disability Insurance Policy

 Be sure you know how long your policy’s waiting period is, and make sure you’re prepared to meet your financial obligations for the period of time you’ll have to wait to receive benefits.
 If you have a significant sum of money saved that you can use to cover living expenses, a policy with a long elimination period might be ideal for you.
 If you don’t have access to cash to pay bills, you’re likely better off going with a shorter elimination period when selecting personal disability insurance.

-Three Beneficial Personal Disability Insurance Riders:
+Three Additional Tips for Individual Disability Insurance Riders:

 - Inflation Protection: It’s a fact that inflation is likely to affect everyone as time goes by.
 When your individual long term disability insurance options include an inflation protection rider, your benefits will be adjusted in accordance with the cost of living up to a specified percentage per year that you select at the inception of the policy.